Th3Mast3rM1nd/Command-Challenges-Writeups/README.md

 ***Challenge 4*** :

-There is a file named access.log in the current directory.
-Print the contents.
+<kbd>There is a file named access.log in the current directory.
+Print the contents.</kbd>
 <details>
   <summary> <b>View Solution </b></summary>